MU International Activities Disclosures*

 Do I need to make disclosures related to the work of my graduate students if they are foreign nationals?
 Does this affect Postdoctoral scholars?

 In most cases, or unless specifically required by the funding agency, there is no reason to disclose participation of foreign students or postdocs on sponsored research, particularly if all work will be performed in the United States.
 However, there may be cases where working with a student or postdoc might be considered a “foreign component” if that student or postdoc is performing effort in a foreign country.
 NIH defines a foreign component as “any significant scientific element or segment of a project outside of the United States, either by the recipient or by a researcher employed by a foreign organization, whether or not grant funds are expended.”
-This would also include such scenarios as a foreign student, postdoc, or visiting scholar participating in the project even if they are not receiving financial support and/or tuition reimbursement from the project.
+Another consideration would include disclosure of such scenarios as a foreign student, postdoc, or visiting scholar participating in the project even if they are not receiving financial support and/or tuition reimbursement from the project, particularly if the collaboration will lead to a foreign participant appearing as a co-author on a publication that arises from or references U.S. government funding for the underlying research.
+The NIH has indicated that, if a post-doc has returned to his/her home country and is working remotely due to COVID-19, this scenario does NOT represent a “significant scientific element” that would required disclosure as a foreign component.

 What is the University of Missouri doing to address the issue?